-- Invest in eligible asset classes with greater efficiency and lower cost than is possible through direct investment. - · Add value when these instruments are attractively priced. - Adjust sensitivity to changes in interest rates. - Adjust the overall credit risk of the portfolio or actively overweight or underweight credit risk to specific bond issuers. - · Hedge foreign currency exposure. - Hedge foreign interest rate exposure.
+• Invest in eligible asset classes with greater efficiency and lower cost than is possible through direct investment.

+- Add value when these instruments are attractively priced. - · Adjust sensitivity to changes in interest rates. - Adjust the overall credit risk of the portfolio or actively overweight or underweight credit risk to specific bond issuers. - Hedge foreign currency exposure. - Hedge foreign interest rate exposure.

-The Fund's derivative investments may include fixed income futures contracts; fixed income options, including options on swaps; currency swaps; foreign currency exchange forwards; interest rate swaps; total return swaps; credit default swaps; TBAs; or other derivatives.
+The Fund's derivative investments may include fixed income futures contracts; fixed income options, including options on swaps; currency swaps; foreign currency exchange forwards; interest rate swaps; total return swaps; credit default swaps; or other derivatives.
 Losses (or gains) involving futures contracts can sometimes be substantial-in part because a relatively small price movement in a futures contract may result in an immediate and substantial loss (or gain) for a fund.
 Similar risks exist for other types of derivatives.
-The Fund may also invest in U.S. Treasury futures for either cash management purposes or potentially to add value since they may be favorably priced.